USGS-CMG/stglib/doc/mc.rst

 Instrument data to raw .cdf
 ===========================

-Convert from exported .csv file to a raw netCDF file with .cdf extension using ``runmcasc2cdf.py``.
+Convert from exported .asc file to a raw netCDF file with .cdf extension using ``runmcasc2cdf.py``.

 runmcasc2cdf.py
 ----------------